 Visitors can tour the historic Brew House, located at 12th & Lynch St., and see the copper kettles, wall murals, ornate wrought-iron railings and hop vine chandeliers.
 A multimedia presentation highlights the brewing process.
-The tour continues through the Bevo Packaging Plant, where high-speed bottling and canning lines can be viewed.
-Free tours are available year round.
-Wheelchair accessible.
+The tour continues through the Bevo Packaging Plant, where the high-speed bottling and canning lines can be viewed.
+Free tours are available year-round.

-The complimentary tour of the complex is wheelchair accessible year round.
+The complimentary tour of the complex is wheelchair accessible year-round.
 Call 314-577-2626 for additional information.
-(Tours of the stables and Brew House are closed until further notice.)